linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 March 15.
 However, these longer-duration securities seem to have made up a relatively small portion

-- f hedge fund short futures positions.
+of hedge fund short futures positions.
 Alternatively, Fed purchases of the most popular two-year and fiveyear cheapest-to-deliver Treasuries were negligible until April.
 This is consistent with the basis trade still providing liquidity to the market, as dealers may have